NeCTAR-RC/nectarcloud-tier0doco/articles/NeCTAR Documentation--DOCID16/Tools and Apps--DOCID24/eRSA Cloud Software Repository - user guide--DOCID89.md

 ## Loading the pre-installed software packages

-There are a few simple commands to find software packages in the repository and load them on your VM.
+There are a few simple commands to find software packages in the repository and load the environment for the version of the software that you want.
+This is done using the [Environment Modules package](http://modules.sourceforge.net/).
+You must first load the module (using the module load command) for the software you want before you run the software.

 | Command  | Action |
 | ------------- | ------------- |